CrashCash/FlashAirScripts/README.md

 `-h, --help` displays help.

-Note that these are saved to a configuration file (~/.flashair) so you don't have to retype them constantly.
+These are saved to a configuration file (~/.flashair) so you don't have to retype them constantly.
 This means you only need to specify the card address once, and it's remembered.
 This also means the current working directory "sticks" across invocations as well.

 ### Setting up the scripts